-MCOs perform a wide variety of functions, these duties allow them to medically manage your workers’ comp claims.
-Being involved in each step allows your MCO to look out for the best interests of your company and your injured worker.
+MCOs perform a wide variety of functions that involve, to a large extent, the medical management of workers’ comp claims.
+Playing an active role in each step of the claims management process allows an MCO to look out for the best interests of its client companies and their injured workers.

-Since the Ohio Bureau of Workers’ Compensation (BWC) requires all employers to select an MCO when they first apply for workers’ compensation insurance, the fees for the MCO are paid out of the employer’s premium for each year.
-MCOs are responsible for obtaining the First Report of Injury (FROI), initial claim data, medical records for the BWC, managing and paying all medical provider bills, and ensuring all fees are appropriate for the claim.
-Additionally, the MCO authorizes and denies all medical treatment requests, coordinating with the medical care provider to facilitate the safe and timely return to work of injured workers.
+Since the Ohio Bureau of Workers’ Compensation (BWC) requires all employers to select an MCO when they first apply for workers’ compensation insurance, service fees are paid out of the employer’s annual premium.
+Amongst their primary responsibilities, MCOs are tasked with obtaining the First Report of Injury (FROI), initial claim data, and medical records for the BWC; managing and paying all medical provider bills; and ensuring all fees are appropriate for the claim.
+Additionally, MCOs authorize and deny all medical treatment requests on behalf of their clients, coordinating with medical care providers to facilitate injured workers’ safe and timely return to work.

-When an employee is injured on the job, the most important first step is ensuring that the worker receives timely and efficient treatment.
-Delays in treatment or treatments that are unnecessary can add costly delays and excessive costs to the total claim costs.
+When an employee is injured on the job, a critical first step is ensuring that the worker receives timely, efficient, and effective treatment.
+Unnecessary or delayed procedures can lead to setbacks in the employee’s recovery and add excessive costs to the claim.

-Sheakley UniComp works with the medical providers, occupational and physical therapists, and others involved in the treatment of the injured worker to ensure that the worker is receiving the treatment they need.
-Sheakley UniComp’s case managers ensure that all treatments are customary for the type of injury.
-Staying in contact with all providers throughout the treatment process enables Sheakley UniComp to facilitate the timely treatment and safe return to work of your injured workers.
+Sheakley’s MCO team works collaboratively with medical providers, occupational and physical therapists, and others involved in the injured worker’s treatment to ensure that the proper and necessary care is received.
+Our case managers review and confirm that all treatments are customary for the type of injury.
+Staying in constant contact with all interested parties throughout the recovery process enables our staff to facilitate timely treatment and safe returns to work.

-Lost time claims can have a significant impact on your workers’ compensation premiums.
-Sheakley UniComp consistently strives to return injured workers to the job as soon as they are medically cleared.
-Not only do these efforts help save your company money, but they also set your employees up for post-injury success by reducing downtime.
+Lost time claims can have a significant impact on a company’s workers’ compensation premiums.
+MCOs consistently strive to return injured workers to the job as soon as they are medically cleared.
+These efforts not only help businesses save time and decrease costs, but they also set injured employees up for more positive outcomes by keeping them engaged and reducing downtime.

-When selecting an MCO partner, employers should ensure that they will have access to a large, quality provider network to meet the needs of their employees.
-Sheakley UniComp’s provider networks offers discounts of up to 20% below the BWC fee schedule while delivering top-notch service from highly-qualified physicians.
+When selecting an MCO, employers should ensure that their chosen partner will provide access to a large, high-quality professional care network that meet the needs of their employees.